7h3r3v3n4n7/tiktok-toolkit/README.md

    - Check your app configuration in TikTok Developer Portal
    - Verify your redirect URI is correct
    - Ensure your app is approved by TikTok
+   - **NEW:** Make sure `TIKTOK_CLIENT_SECRET` is set in your `.env` file
+   - **NEW:** Check for "invalid_request" errors - these often indicate PKCE or client_secret issues

+5. **"Code verifier or code challenge is invalid"**
+   - This indicates a PKCE implementation issue (now fixed)
+   - Ensure you're using the latest version of the application
+   - Clear saved tokens and re-authenticate

+6. **"Scope not authorized"**
+   - Verify your app has the required scopes: `user.info.basic,user.info.profile,user.info.stats,video.list`
+   - Check your app's permissions in the TikTok Developer Portal

 ### **Debug Mode**